-Mr. Joseph G. Caporella is both a member of the Compensation and Stock Option Committee and an officer of the Company.
+Mr. Joseph G. Caporella is both a member of the Compensation and Stock Option Committee and an Executive Officer of the Company.

 REPORT OF THE AUDIT COMMITTEE

 The Audit Committee of the Board of Directors has furnished the following report: